- 5 Easy and Filling Keto Smoothie Recipes

 Many keto dieters find they aren’t hungry in the morning when they’re finally in ketosis.

-And others who practice intermittent fasting also typically opt out of breakfast and start their eating window later in the afternoon.
+Others who practice intermittent fasting also typically opt out of breakfast and start their eating window later in the afternoon.

 But if you’re hungry in the morning on your journey to ketosis, or you need to wake up your brain for a big presentation, always lean on healthy fats.